Amolbarde/Amolbarde/README.md

 ---

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+> "Code is like a joke.
+If you have to explain it, it’s not good.” – Cory House